psu-hcr/koopman-op/README.md

       $ make

-## Run a simple example of a cart-pendulum
+## Run a simple example of a cart-pendulum that builds a Koopman operator model of the system

     $ ./build/errsac_cp

+## Run a simple example of a cart-pendulum that builds a Koopman operator and uses it to calculate a SAC controller

+    $ ./build/errsac_koopcp

 - Data from the simulation is saved in a text file